mattermost/docs/source/administration/config-in-database.rst

 =========================================
 A new configuration option was added in `5.10 release <https://docs.mattermost.com/administration/changelog.html#configuration-in-database>`_ to use the database as the single source of truth for the active configuration of your Mattermost installation.
 This will change the Mattermost binary from reading the default config.json file to reading the configuration settings stored within a configuration table in the database.

-Mattermost has been running our `community server <https://community.mattermost.com>`_ on this option since the feature was released, and recommends using it to those in :doc:`High Availability deployments <cluster>`.
+Mattermost has been running our `community server <https://community.mattermost.com>`_ on this option since the feature was released, and recommends its use for those on :doc:`High Availability deployments <cluster>`.

 Benefits to using this option: